 Holding considerable expertise in special education, Kay Cowie was first inspired to her career as a result of her childhood friendship with a neighbor girl who was disabled.
 Pursuing an education at Northern State University, it took her a few semesters to settle on her specific major.
 When she finally hit on working with children with disabilities, she knew exactly what she wanted to do for the rest of her career and earned a Bachelor of Science in special education in 1968.
 After spending a year as a second grade teacher in Brentford, South Dakota, she returned to Northern State University and obtained a Master of Science in special education in 1970, at the age of 23.
 She has been

-Earning an associate degree from Robeson Community College in 2011, Lee Scott became involved in her profession out of a love of serving others.
-Presently, she serves as the general manager of the Village Station 1893 Restaurant and Arnold’s Restaurant, where she has been since 2019 and 2015, respectively.
-In these roles, she is responsible for overseeing over 100 employees along with staffing, quality control, marketing, payroll, scheduling, and ordering and inventory.
-She has become a well-known figure in her small town and takes great pride in getting to know the people who come to her restaurants and helping the community grow.
-Prior to her work in the restaurant industry, she spent time in the medical field and was certified
+Lee Scott became involved in her profession out of a love of serving others.
+She currently presides as chief operating officer of Arnold West Investments.
+Under its umbrella, and until its closure in 2021, she served as the general manager of The Village Station 1893 Restaurant, and presently acts as general manager of Arnold’s Restaurant, where she has been since 2015.
+In these roles, she is responsible for overseeing over 100 employees as well as staffing, quality control, marketing, payroll, scheduling, and ordering and inventory.
+Ms. Scott has become a well-known figure in her small town and takes great pride in getting to know the people who come to her restaurants and helping the community grow.
+Being the “face” of

 Born in El Salvador, Ruth Henriquez Campos came to the United States when she was 1 year old.
 As she grew up, she became aware of the struggles that Hispanic people, like her family, faced when looking for housing and felt driven to make sure that people were treated fairly as they pursued home ownership.
 In 2005, she earned a Bachelor of Business Administration from Marymount University, something she cites as the highlight of her career as it made her the first person in her family to earn a college degree.
 Cultivating an expertise in residential and investment real estate, she became a licensed real estate broker in Washington, D.C., Virginia and Maryland, and, in 2006, opened the International Real